Market Basket Analysis with Oracle Machine Learning and Oracle Analytics

 First, we specify some parameters, that will be used for the model creation:

-- ALGO_NAME is algorithm name to be used in model creation.
+- ALGO_NAME is an algorithm name to be used in model creation.
 In our case, this is Apriori.

 - ASSO_MIN_CONFIDENCE defines minimum confidence in itemsets.
 It doesn’t make sense to set this value too high or too low as there could be only a couple of cases or too many.

 - ASSO_MAX_RULE_LENGTH simply defines the size of the itemset.
-In our case it is set to 3, which means we will look into all itemsets with size 2 or 3.
+In our case, it is set to 3, which means we will look into all itemsets with size 2 or 3.

 - ODMS_ITEM_ID_COLUMN_NAME is the column that contains information about (in our case) products.

-When parameters are prepared, model can be built using DBMS_DATA_MINING.CREATE_MODEL2 function call.
+When parameters are prepared, a model can be built using DBMS_DATA_MINING.CREATE_MODEL2 function call.
 Parameters that are required to create association rules model are the following: